ezidav/griot-and-grits/README.md

 1. Enable users to upload video and audio recordings to a [centralized repository](1-content-upload-storage/) or library.
 2. [Extract metadata and key events](2-metadata-key-events-extraction/) from the uploaded content using AI.
-3. [Enrich the metadata and key events](3-metadata-key-events-enrichment/) with information, videos, audio and pictures from the public domain using AI.
+3. [Enrich the metadata and key events](3-metadata-key-events-enrichment/) with information, videos, audio and pictures from the public domain using the assistance of AI.
 4. [Annotate the uploaded video and audio recordings](4-original-content-annotator/) with the enriched content using AI.
-5. Use [Generative AI to further enhance](5-gen-ai-enrichment/) the enriched content with additional contextual information, videos, audio and/or pictures.
+5. Use the assistance of [Generative AI to further enhance](5-gen-ai-enrichment/) the enriched content with additional contextual information, videos, audio and/or pictures.
 6. Build an [index of searchable content](6-searchable-catalog-builder/) based on the metadata and key events.
 7. Allow users to [explore the indexed content](7-catalog-explorer/) via a search engine or a visual geographical map.